tibor19/ve-angular-workshop/Lab-Instructions.md

 # Lab 6

 In this lab we are going to create a simple service to return the data and we are going to use DI to inject it into the components

+# Lab 7

+In this lab we are going to http to get the data from the backend.
+In order to do that you need to move the data folder to the assets folder and then you can `get` the data directly by using `/assets/data/recipe.json` as url.